 1. Go easy on the oil as it can further irritate your scalp.
 Opt for a water mist instead to moisturize your scalp and relieve dryness.
 Try this hair and scalp mist recipe to keep your scalp moist and refreshed.
 If you must use oil, do a hot oil treatment before your shampoo and limit it to 10-15 minutes.
 Cocounut, avocado, grapeseed and olive oils are good options for hot oil treatments.

 3. Use a gentle shampoo & conditioner.
 Your shampoo choice should leave your hair clean and soft not stripped.
 I’ve used the Senk hair care line for years and no longer have to worry about stripped, stringy hair after a wash session.
+The line is super gentle and has a mild scent essential oil blend with bay rum, palma rosa, carrot seed, geranium and lemon.
+The Senk Shampoo Bar cleanses without stripping and the Senk Conditioner & Hair Lotion moisturizes & seals to keep hair hydrated.
+Plus it doubles as a leave in hair lotion which you can use between washes.
 If you must use a medicated shampoo, focus on the affected areas of the scalp and use a gentler option for the rest of your scalp & hair.

 There are many more tips I could share but these are a great stating point.
 If you found this article helpful, just click here to share it.
 Do you struggle with scalp dermatitis?
 What tips would you add?